 Important: Many modern vehicles have particularly wide tyres.
 The innermost edge of the tyre can often wear away completely, while the remaining visible part of the tyre surface will appear faultless.
 Please check carefully - both front and rear.

-The arrow below points to the TWI located within the groove of this tyre.
+The arrows below point to the TWIs located within the groove of this tyre.